The security control plane for AI. So shadow AI doesn't become your next breach.

 IR / SOC

 Forensic-grade evidence for AI incidents.
-Reproducible queries, full prompt and tool-call context, identity binding, and policy decisions — the data your IR playbook needs.
+Reproducible queries, full prompt and tool-call context, identity binding, and policy decisions.
+The data your IR playbook needs.

 Mapped to your security cadence